I’ve spent the better parts of 2018 focussing on a relatively new sector – the blockchain space.

 50% of that focus has been concentrated on the people.
 A good place to start when you’re trying to get a sense of an industry - what it’s about and where it’s headed.

 The blockchain set are the personification of the industry they represent.
-You’ll find yourself in the midst of some intriguing people, exhibiting a delightful combination of effeminate and heightened masculinity, polished off by a heavy dose of charm or geekiness.
+You will find yourself in the midst of some intriguing people, exhibiting a delightful combination of eccentricity and heightened masculinity, polished off by a heavy dose of charm or geekiness.
 It’s almost always one or the other and reflective of an industry defined and driven by tech prowess and marketing muscle.

 There are less delightful variations of course.
 You will also find yourself in the company of those with exaggerated and extravagant egos, exuding all the charm and eccentricities of 60s era bond villains, with an affinity for shaved heads, sinister looking goatees and black turtlenecks.

 Should you find yourself in the presence of such a personality, do your best to channel President Obama and think of your safe space.

 In comparison, the climate crowd are a bit more well-rounded, both temperamentally and demographically.
 There are more women, and the mahatmas are more understated.
 Many take the climate issue serious and some are even sincere.
 But what I’ve found really intriguing is the absence of something I expected to see but haven’t been able to locate, at least on Zoom.

 I have been on the lookout for an emotion that resembles rage, the better aspects of it.
 And strangely enough, it’s been hard to come by.